Why choose our BSc (Hons) Economics degree?

 Please see the programme specification for further details on this programme; note that the specification represents the latest programme structure and may be subject to change.

-Applicants will normally be 18 years of age* on registration, hold a GCSE Maths, grade C or equivalent, and one of the following (or international equivalents):
+Applicants will normally be 18 years of age* on registration, hold GCSE Maths, at a minimum of grade C (grade 4) or equivalent, and one of the following (or international equivalents):

 You will need an IELTS score of 6.0, 5.5 in all four components (listening, reading, speaking and writing) or equivalent qualification.